igabriel85/scamp-ede-service/README.md

 * __out__ - Deals with the output of the engine.
 Currently we support:
   * __kafka__ - Output to a Kafka topic.
   * __grafana__ - Output to a Grafana dashboard.
+  * __influxdb__ - Output to an InfluxDB database.
+Must specify bucket for output.
 * __operators__ - Deals with the operators that are used in the engine.
 Currently we support:
   * __scaler__ - Scaling operator as defined in scikit-learn [documentation](https://scikit-learn.org/stable/modules/preprocessing.html).
 All scaling and normalization methods are supported.
   * __anomaly__ - Anomaly detection methods.
 All methods supported by PyOD.
 In the current example we see how an Isolation Forest model can be trained.
 For further details please consult the offical PyOD [documentation](https://pyod.readthedocs.io/en/latest/index.html).
   * __cluster__ - Clustering methods.
 Current version supports only DBSCAN, Optics and HDBSCAN.
   * __cycle_detect__ - Cycle detection method.
 The above example show how that users have to define a known good pattern and the _max_distance_ and _delta_bias_ parameters used for filtering of overlapping cycles.
+It is possible to add a query string in case of _ts_source_.
+This will allow on the fly pattern definition.

 `PUT /v1/ede/config`